 The doctors gathered and probed published study reports up to May 2013.
 Their findings were documented in the Journal of Cancer Prevention.

 The team concluded that Alliums, especially raw garlic, helped reduce the risk of developing prostate cancer.
 The researchers, however, noted that there were few studies to support this.
 As such, more well-designed researches need to be conducted to back their findings.

-When it comes to improving heart health, there are a lot of foods that can help.
+There are numerous foods that can assist in enhancing heart health.
 But garlic is the answer if you are looking for a way to add flavor to your food while also helping your heart.

 Garlic is also a natural at reducing heart disease risk because it lowers blood pressure and cholesterol.
 It also contains active compounds that help reduce the risk of cardiovascular diseases like strokes and heart attacks.